 - · Foglight Server Startup page

-- · Next steps
+- Next steps

-- External MySQL database access for remote users

 - · Embedded Agent Manager

 Start the installation process by initiating the executable included on the Foglight installation media.
 Each installation screen includes a Previous button, allowing you to go back and adjust the information you have specified.